softwaresalt/.salt/_posts/2023-08-26-when-to-hack-dacpac.md

 ---
 layout: post
 title: When to Hack a DACPAC
+categories: SQL
-tags:
+tags: sql azure migration database
-  - sql
-  - azure
-  - migration
-  - database
 date: 2023-08-27T00:06:39.338Z
-categories:
-  - SQL
 ---

 # When To Hack A DACPAC